 RAPID C-19 was a collaboration between NICE and these organisations:

 - NHS England

-- the National Institute for Health Research (NIHR)
+- National Institute for Health and Care Research

 - Scottish Medicines Consortium (Healthcare Improvement Scotland)